MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-docker/configure-docker-daemon.md

 }
 ```

-## Configure Docker on the Docker Service
+## Configure Docker on the Docker service

-The Docker Engine can also be configured by modifying the Docker service using `sc config`.
+The Docker Engine can also be configured by modifying the Docker service with `sc config`.
 Using this method, Docker Engine flags are set directly on the Docker service.
 Run the following command in a command prompt (cmd.exe not PowerShell):

 ```cmd
 sc config docker binpath= "\"C:\Program Files\docker\dockerd.exe\" --run-service -H tcp://0.0.0.0:2375"
 ```

+>[!NOTE]
-Note: You do not need to run this command if your daemon.json file already contains the `"hosts": ["tcp://0.0.0.0:2375"]` entry.
+>You don't need to run this command if your daemon.json file already contains the `"hosts": ["tcp://0.0.0.0:2375"]` entry.

-## Common Configuration
+## Common configuration

 The following configuration file examples show common Docker configurations.
 These can be combined into a single configuration file.

-### Default Network Creation
+### Default network creation

-To configure the Docker Engine so that a default NAT network is not created, use the following.
-For more information, see [Manage Docker Networks](../container-networking/network-drivers-topologies.md).
+To configure the Docker Engine so that it doesn't create a default NAT network, use the following configuration.

 ```json
 {